COVID-19 Vaccinations at ACCESS

 ACCESS is now providing COVID-19 vaccinations to all local residents at ACCESS vaccination sites and select ACCESS health centers.

 To schedule your first dose appointment, call 1.833.754.2149.
 The COVID-19 vaccination is administered at no cost and second dose appointments will be scheduled onsite.
 Walk-ins available.

-Pfizer and Moderna vaccines are available for you and your family members age 12 and older.
+Pfizer, Moderna and Johnson & Johnson vaccines are available for you and your family members age 12 and older.

 ACCESS COVID-19 Vaccine Locations:

 When will I be eligible for the COVID-19 Vaccine?

 Currently, Illinois is Phase 2, which includes all patients 12 and older.

 Call 1.833.754.2149 to schedule your first dose appointment.
 Your second dose appointment will be scheduled onsite.

 ACCESS is currently offering the Moderna, Pfizer and Johnson & Johnson vaccine.

 Is there a cost to get the vaccine?